svc333/overview/dev-journey.md

 ### What code is created?

 When you create an app directly or with help from a starter kit, the app contains portable code.
 Portable code contains cloud enablement code for multiple cloud environments.
 You can then produce code in four foundational areas:
-* Code that follows best practices for a given language
+* Code that follows best practices for a specific language
 * Code that enables the app to run on the cloud
 * Code that's initialized to connect to cloud services
 * Code that's specific to a use case